evanx/refile/README.md

 redis-cli lpush r8:q user:evanxsummers
 ```

-This utility will read the JSON content from Redis and write it to BLOB storage e.g. the file system.
+This utility will read the JSON content from Redis and write it to BLOB storage, where it is retrievable via HTTP.
-In that case, the JSON content can be served via Nginx.

 A document that has been deleted can similarly be pushed to this queue:
 ```sh